panoptesDev/Safecoin/docs/src/developing/clients/jsonrpc-api.md

 ### getBlockTime

-Returns the estimated production time of a confirmed block.
+Returns the estimated production time of a block.

 Each validator reports their UTC time to the ledger on a regular interval by intermittently adding a timestamp to a Vote for a particular block.
 A requested block's time is calculated from the stake-weighted mean of the Vote timestamps in a set of recent blocks recorded on the ledger.

-Nodes that are booting from snapshot or limiting ledger size (by purging old slots) will return null timestamps for blocks below their lowest root + `TIMESTAMP_SLOT_RANGE`.
-Users interested in having this historical data must query a node that is built from genesis and retains the entire ledger.

 #### Parameters: